 SB 29, Insurance Eligibility of Graduate Fellows, became law in 2011.
 Please see the Insurance for Eligible Graduate Student Fellows page for more information.

-Whether you’re eligible for university employee group insurance benefits depends on your job title and the length of your assignment.
+Whether you’re eligible for the university's employee group insurance benefits depends on your job profile, the length of your employment period, and your scheduled weekly hours.
 Here is a list of student titles.

 Graduate students assigned to work in a student academic title for at least 20 hours a week for at least 4.5 months (135 calendar days) are eligible for the university’s employee group insurance benefits.